ashblox/cypress-demo/README.md

     };
 ```

-5. Remove all example .js files and add a `.feature` file inside the integration folder.
+5. Remove all `example.js` files and add a `.feature` file inside the integration folder.
 The suggested way to add your step definitions is to create a like-named folder inside the integration folder and a like-named `steps.ts` file inside of that.

 6. Try to run cypress tests!